-PART I: INTRODUCTION 6 1.
-Background 6 2.
-Country Overview 6 Political 7 Economy 7 Geography 7 Demographics 7 3.
-Methodology and structure 8 PART II-GUIDELINES 9 1.
-Higher Education and Quality Assurance Systems 9 2.
-Main Stakeholders in the HEIs Quality Assurance Process Ministry of Education and Science 11 2.2.
-Kosovo Accreditation Agency 11 2.3.
-State Council of Quality 11 2.4.
-Public HEIs 12 2.5.
-Private HEIs 12 2.6.
-Other HEIs 14 2.7.
-Students Organizations within HEIs 14 3.
-Institutional and Study Programs Re/Accreditation Standards 15 3.1.
-3.1 Institutional Evaluation Standards 15 3.2.
-Study Programs Evaluation Standards 15 4.
-Institutional and Study Programs External Evaluation 16 4.1.
-External Evaluation 16 4.2.
-Stages of External Evaluation 16 4.3.
-External Evaluation period 16 4.4.
-Schedule of the External Evaluation process 16 4.5.
-Duties and responsibilities of the KAA 17 4.6.
-Duties and Responsibilities of the evaluation Team/s 18 4.7.
-Objection of the Evaluation Team by HEIs19 4.8.
-Methodology of Work for the Evaluation Team 19 4.9.
-Expenses of the Evaluation Program 19 5.
-Institutional and Study Programs Evaluation Process 19 5.1.
-Self-Evaluation Report 19 5.2.
-Stage 1: Preparation for the evaluation and the visit 20 Step 1.
-Approval of HEI's request (s) for re/accreditation by the KAA 20 Step 2.
-Creation of the evaluation team(s) and preparation for the site visit 20 Step 3.
-Preparation of site visit program 20 5.3 Stage 2: On-Site Visit 21 5.4.
-Stage 3: Drafting and Approving the External Review Report 23
+PART I: INTRODUCTION 6

+1. Background 6

+2. Country Overview

+Political

+Economy

+Geography

+Demographics

+3. Methodology and structure

+PART II-GUIDELINES 9

+1. Higher Education and Quality Assurance Systems 9

+2. Main Stakeholders in the HEIs Quality Assurance Process

+2.1.
+Ministry of Education and Science

+2.2.
+Kosovo Accreditation Agency

+2.3.
+State Council of Quality

+2.4.
+Public HEIs

+2.5.
+Private HEIs 12

+2.6.
+Other HEIs 14

+2.7.
+Students Organizations within HEIs 14

+3. Institutional and Study Programs Re/Accreditation Standards 15

+3.1.
+Institutional Evaluation Standards 15

+3.2.
+Study Programs Evaluation Standards 15

+4. Institutional and Study Programs External Evaluation 16

+4.1.
+External Evaluation 16

+4.2.
+Stages of External Evaluation

+4.3.
+External Evaluation period

+4.4.
+Schedule of the External Evaluation process

+4.5.
+Duties and responsibilities of the KAA

+4.6.
+Duties and Responsibilities of the evaluation Team/s

+4.7.
+Objection of the Evaluation Team by HEIs

+4.8 .
+Methodology of Work for the Evaluation Team

+4.9.
+Expenses of the Evaluation Program

+5. Institutional and Study Programs Evaluation Process

+5,1, Self -Evaluation Report 19

+5.2.
+Stage 1: Preparation for the evaluation and the visit

+Step 1.
+Approval of HEI's request (s) for re/accreditation by the KAA

+Step 2.
+Creation of the evaluation team(s) and preparation for the site visit Step 3.
+Preparation of site visit program

+5.3 Stage 2: On-Site Visit

+5.4.
+Stage 3: Drafting and Approving the External Review Report

-6. External Review Report Writing 24
+6. External ReviewReport Writing

-- 6.1 Content of the External Review Report24 - 6.2 Principles of External Review Report Writing 24 - 6.3 Compliance calculation/assessment template 24
+6.1.
+Content of the External Review Report.

+6.2.
+Principles of External Review Report Writing

+6.3.
+Compliance calculation/assessment template

+-

 7. Decision on Re/Accreditation of HEIs and Its Publication 25

-7.1 Decision 25
+7.1.
+Decision 25

-7.2 Appeals on the Decision of SCQ 25
+7.2.
+Appeals on the Decision of SCQ 25

-7.3 Publication of the SCQ's Decision on Re/Accreditation of HEIs 26
+7.3.
+Publication of the SCQ's Decision on Re/Accreditation of HEIs 26

-8. Monitoring of HEIs / Follow-Up Recommendations
+8. Monitoring of HEIs / Follow-Up Recommendations 26

-26 PART III - SUMMING UP 27
+PARTIII-SUMMING UP 27

 III.A.
-The Most Frequently Asked Questions 27 III.B.
-The epilogue 28
+The Most Frequently Asked Questions

+III.B.
+The epilogue

-LISTOFABBREVIATIONS 29
+LIST OF ABBREVIATIONS 29

 ANNEXES 29

 LIST OF TABLES

-Table 1.
-Higher Education Qualifications in Table 2.
-Public HEIs Accredited - Institution Table 3.
-Private HEIs in Kosovo, which have (2020).....
+Table 1 .
+Higher Education Qualifications in Kosovo as per NQF 10

+Table 2.
+Public HEIs Accredited - Institutional and Study Programs - in Kosovo (2020-202) 1)12

+Table 3.
+Private HEIs in Kosovo, which have Institutional and Study Programs Accredit ation

+(2020) 13

 Table 4.
-Private HEIs, which have only Stud Table 5.
-Institutional and Study Programs in Kosovo as per NQF 10 onal and Study Programs - in Kosovo (2020) 12 we Institutional and Study Programs Accreditation ation 13 udy Programs Accreditation in Kosovo (2020).
-14 accreditation schedule 17
+Private HEIs, which have only Study Programs Accreditation in Kosovo (2020).

+Table 5.
+Institutional and Study Programs accreditation schedule 17